 On average, you’ll spend anywhere between 30-60 gallons of water to wash your car at a self-service car wash.

-The biggest con of self-service car washes is that there’s no bucket and wash mitts, and you’ll have to use the wand much longer in order to clean your car properly.
+The biggest con of self-service car washes is that there are no buckets and wash mitts, and you’ll have to use the wand much longer in order to clean your car properly.

 However, I always bring my car wash bucket and other equipment, which I explained in my thorough guide on How To Wash a Car at a Self-Service Car Wash.